-Here’s a look back at the best Super Bowl XLIX commercials featuring classic rock.
-From Van Halen to Harry Chapin, from Ted Nugent to the Beatles, your favorite artists once again helped make the big game into the big event it always is.
-Before you settle in for the 2016 edition, let’s remember last year’s classic rock Super Bowl commercials.
+Here's a look back at the best Super Bowl XLIX commercials featuring classic rock.
+From Van Halen to Harry Chapin, from Ted Nugent to the Beatles, your favorite artists once again helped make 2015's big game into the big event it always is.

 Ted Nugent's 'Stranglehold'